Program Requirements

 Doctoral Dissertation

 Every doctoral degree program requires the completion of an approved dissertation that demonstrates the student’s ability to perform original, independent research and constitutes a distinct contribution to knowledge in the principal field of study.
+Dissertations must be written in English and observe acceptable documentation protocols (MLA, Chicago, etc.)

 Final Oral Examination (Defense of the Dissertation)

-Not required for all students in the program.
+Optional for all students in the program.
 The decision as to whether a defense is required is made by the doctoral committee.

 Time-to-Degree